 Occurs most commonly in immunosuppressed individuals and is often accompanied by systemic involvement.

-Cerebrospinal fluid typically shows lymphocytic pleocytosis, elevated protein, and low glucose.
+Cerebrospinal fluid (CSF) typically shows lymphocytic pleocytosis, elevated protein, and low glucose.

-The most common type of fungal meningitis is cryptococcal meningitis.
+The most common type of fungal meningitis is caused by Cryptococcus neoformans.

 A rapid aetiological diagnosis is required to guide antifungal therapy.